 Think of Verify Scope as checkpoints during the course of the project to ensure that the project is on-track from the customer’s point of view.
 If you wait until the final acceptance of the project in the “Close Project” process, it might be too late to make any changes.
 The Verify Scope process reduces the project risk.

-I hope you can appreciate the difference between Perform Quality Control and Verify Scope better and see how they fit into Project Management.
+I hope you can appreciate the difference between Control Quality and Verify Scope better and see how they fit into Project Management.

 Image credit: Flickr / blvesboy